named-data/ndn.cxx/doc/security-library/source/index.rst

 An identity, however, as we discussed before, only refers to a name space, an identity is not useful without corresponding keys and certificates.
-By calling ``createIdentity`` method, the IdentityManager will create an internal record of the identity, generate a Key-Signing-Key pair for this identity as the default key of the identity, and create a self-signed identity certificate as the default certificate of the KSK.
+By calling ``createIdentity`` method, the IdentityManager will create an internal record of the identity, generate a Key-Signing-Key pair for this identity as the default key of the identity.
-The return value of ``createIdentity`` method is the name of the self-signed certificate.
+The return value of ``createIdentity`` method is the name of the generated KSK.

 Generate Key Pair
 +++++++++++++++++